Former Kent soccer team owner Dion Earl pleads guilty to 2009 Kirkland rape

 This time, Kirkland police reassigned a new detective — Mark Brown — to the case.

 Brown collected DNA evidence from Earl while he was in custody awaiting trial in Arizona.
-A state crime laboratory matched Earl’s DNA to fluids found on the underwear provided years earlier.
+A state crime laboratory matched Earl’s DNA to that found on the underwear provided years earlier.

 Earl was charged with rape in June 2019.